SuperpowersCorp/longboye/README.md

 > "Dogs are better than human beings because they know but do not tell."
 > - Emily Dickinson

-Longboye is currently a Haskell import statement prettifier.
+Longboye is a Haskell source prettifier.

+Currently it only touches `import` statements.

 Pass it one or more paths to filenames or directories on the command line and it will process each file (when given files), or each `.hs` file in each